About

 Meet Emma

-Emma Howden is a trained and qualified Shamanic Teacher (guide, facilitator practitioner and healer) who embodies shamanic practices in her daily life.
-Spreading these teachings and holding a safe sacred space for the community to reconnect with their own inner guidance is her life work and an expression of who she is at the heart of her soul.
+Emma Howden is a trained and qualified Shamanic Teacher (healer, guide and facilitator) who embodies a new age style of shamanic practice in her daily life.
+Sharing these powerful teachings and holding a safe sacred space for the community to reconnect with their own inner guidance is her life work and an expression of who she is at the heart of her soul.

-Emma's path to becoming a Shamanic Teacher came about from her own search for personal healing.
-In this search she engaged in and studied a range of mainstream and alternative healing modalities and began to learn about healing and how it works.
-Emma became intrigued about how each modality moulded her inner and outer experience which eventually led her to study Shamanism and Earth based indigenous spiritual practices where she experienced the most powerful methods for life transformation.
+Emma's path to becoming a Shamanic Healer and Teacher sprang from her own search for healing.
+In this search she engaged in and studied a range of mainstream and alternative healing modalities and learned all about how healing works.
+She is intrigued how each modality shapes the inner and outer experience of life.
+When she discovered Shamanism it rapidly transformed her life with a power that clearly surpassed any other practice.
+This eventually led her to study Shamanism and undertake Teacher Training and she continues to explore Earth based indigenous spiritual practices for life transformation.

-After discovering shamanism, Emma received much more than she was looking for, experiencing dramatic life transformation, deep healings and a pathway to a life that resonates richness and depth.
-Emma is deeply passionate about sharing these transformational teachings and practices with anyone who wishes to experience their benefits.
+After discovering the shamanic way of living, Emma received much more than she was looking for, experiencing dramatic life transformation, deep healings and a new pathway to a life of richness and depth.
+Emma is deeply passionate about sharing these transformational teachings and practices with anyone who wishes to experience them and has the courage to take responsibility for their own healing.

 Emma's Experience